fbohz/fbohz.github.io/_posts/2020-08-21-css_cheatsheet.css_cheatsheet.markdown

 }
 ```

-Since usually font size is 16px here we are saying 62.5% which is roughly 10px.
+Since usually default font size is 16px here we are saying 62.5% which is roughly 10px.
 This will mean that 1rem is 10px, 2rem is 20px and so forth.

 You can then use rem as this: